codewriterbv/melodymatrix-app-views/README.md

 ## Run with Maven

-To make it easier to run and extend this project, it also includes a Maven configuration, which can be used on e.g.
-Raspberry Pi:
+Default step-by-step to run this project on a Linux / Raspberry Pi system:

 ```shell
 # Install SDKMAN